1846 Leven Links 1868 Leven and Lundin Links

 |(Lundin)||Lundin Golf Club (1868)|

-The first noted mention of golf in the area is in the Parish of Wemyss in 1748 when the unfortunate Mr James Grubb was hit on the knee by a golf ball and complications which this created caused him to lose his leg, but we do not know where the incident took place.
+The first noted mention of golf in the area is in the Parish of Wemyss in 1748, when the unfortunate Mr James Grubb was hit on the knee by a golf ball and complications from this injury caused him to lose his leg.
+We do not know exactly where the incident took place.

 It is believed that golf had been played on Leven Links for a many years before Matthew Elder presented the Leven Golf Club with an inscribed silver medal on 20th March 1847, considered the beginning of the club.
 There are references to golf being played over three holes between the windmill of the salt works and the mouth of Scoonie Burn in the early 1800s.
 There is now a Scoonie golf course, beside the Scoonie burn north of the Leven Links.

 In any case, immediately prior to the minute of the formal club beginning there is a note headed